AllForkedRepos/docker-socat/README.md

 # socat
-Dockerfile for the stackstorm/socat image
+Dockerfile for the `stackstorm/socat` image.